Keeping Children Safe in Education (KCSIE): summary

 - Liaise with the personal adviser regarding any concerns affecting the care leaver

-Children with special educational needs (SEN) and/or disabilities
+Children with special educational needs (SEN) and/or disabilities, or health issues

 These children can face additional safeguarding challenges.

-Make sure your child protection policy reflects that children with SEN and/or disabilities are more prone to:
+Make sure your school's child protection policy reflects that additional barriers can exist to recognising abuse and neglect in children with SEN and/or disabilities, or health issues.
+These can include: